Sign in →

 Smoking appears to hasten development of emphysema by 10 to 15 years.
 These individuals should be monitored closely for lung and liver function.

 Historically, IEF phenotyping has been the primary method for characterizing variants, though in some cases the interpretation is difficult and prone to error.
 Serum quantitation is helpful in establishing a diagnosis but can be influenced by other factors.
 IEF phenotyping, LC-MS/MS proteotyping, and DNA-based genotyping are routinely used to test for deficiency alleles but can miss disease alleles other than the S and Z alleles.
-In patients suspected to have alpha-1 antitrypsin deficiency based on clinical findings or serum alpha-1-antitrypsin (AAT) levels, who do not have evidence of the SZ or ZZ genotype by routine methods, this gene analysis assay may provide useful information.
-Full sequencing of the SERPINA1 coding region is performed for the detection of rare non-S or non-Z disease mutations.
+In patients suspected to have alpha-1-antitrypsin deficiency based on clinical findings or serum alpha-1-antitrypsin (AAT) levels, who do not have evidence of the SZ or ZZ genotype by routine methods, this gene analysis assay may provide useful information.
+Full sequencing of the SERPINA1 coding region is performed for the detection of rare non-S or non-Z disease variants.

 Reference Values